airctic/icevision/docs/source/contributing.rst

 After the push completes, a message may display a URL to automatically submit a pull request to the upstream repo.
 If not, go to the mantisshrimp main repo and GitHub will prompt you to create a pull request.

-2. Confirm PR was created : TODO
+2. Confirm PR was created:

+Ensure your pr is listed `here <https://github.com/lgvaz/mantisshrimp/pulls>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 3. Updating a PR : TODO